Periodic review

 What is periodic review?

 Periodic review is a method of inventory control and management in which the level of inventory is reviewed and replenished at regular intervals, such as weekly, biweekly, or monthly.
-During each review period, the current inventory level is set to cover the expected demand during the review period, plus a .
+During each review period, the current inventory level is set to cover the expected demand during the review period, plus a safety stock.

 What is the difference between continuous and periodic review?